Once Upon a Time... Life: Music

+Theme music and song

+The opening theme song "Hymne à la Vie" (lit. '"Hymn for Life"') was performed in the original French-language version by Sandra Kim, winner of the Eurovision Song Contest 1986.
+The song was released as a single in 1986 by Carrere Records (14.148).
+Its lyrics were later translated for the English-language dub, retitled "This Life is Life, That's Life!".

+Score

+A soundtrack album collecting all the incidental music of the series was released in 2001 by Loga-Rythme (LR-677005) as a part of the Anime Classique range.

+Track listing

 Characters

 The series makes use of recurring human characters originally from both Once Upon a Time...
 Man and Once Upon a Time...
 Space.
 Every character in the series appeared as a real person (the old intelligent doctor, the dedicated blonde mother, the boy and the girl, their obese friend, and the pair of bullies) and anthropomorphic representations of cells and cellular functions within the human body.